In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 - Affirm: Say, “I release all obstacles and allow success to flow easily.”

-Frequently Asked Questions (FAQ’s)
+Frequently Asked Questions (FAQs)

 1. Can visualization work for any type of goal?

-While visualizing can support many types of goals, it’s most effective when combined with aligned action.
+However, it is most effective when combined with aligned action.

 2. How do I know if I’m visualizing correctly?